maxwolf621/Notes/Typescript/Object Types.md

 x = y;
 y = x;
-    ' The type 'readonly string[]' is 'readonly' and cannot be assigned to the mutable type 'string[]'.
+    ^ The type 'readonly string[]' is
+      readonly' and cannot be assigned
+      to the mutable type 'string[]'.
 ```